jmarusarz-NVIDIA/gpu-python/README.md

 ## 1. Allow the Instance to Start
 Wait for your Brev instance to finish building before proceeding.

+## 2. Configure Port Forwarding
+- Click the **“Share a Service”** button on your instance.
+- Set the port to `8889`.
+- Name the service `jupyter`.
+- Delete the default `8888` port.

-## 2. Install Brev CLI (If Not Already Installed)
+## 3. Install Brev CLI (If Not Already Installed)
 Copy and paste the **“Install the CLI”** command from your Brev instance page into your terminal.

-## 3. Connect to Your Instance
+## 4. Connect to Your Instance
 Under the **“Open a terminal locally”** section, copy your `brev shell <instance-name>` command and run it in your terminal.

-## 4. Start the Docker Container
+## 5. Change into Proper Directory
 Run the following command in your terminal:
+`cd gpu-python/`

+## 6. Start the Docker Container
+Run the following command in your terminal:
 `docker compose up`

-## 5. Configure Port Forwarding
-- Click the **“Share a Service”** button on your instance.
-- Set the port to `8889`.
-- Name the service `jupyter`.
-- Delete the default `8888` port.
-- Refresh page

-Enjoy!
+## 7. Refresh Brev Page
+Open your notebook and enjoy!

 # GPU development with Python 101 Tutorial